GuideSep 21, 2023

 In the dynamic landscape of artificial intelligence, Retrieval-augmented generation has emerged as a game-changer, revolutionizing the way we generate and interact with text.
 RAG seamlessly marries the power of information retrieval with natural language generation using tools like large language models (LLMs), offering a transformative approach to content creation.

-Origins and evolution
+Origins and evolution of retrieval-augmented generation

 In their pivotal 2020 paper, Facebook researchers tackled the limitations of large pre-trained language models.
 They introduced retrieval-augmented generation (RAG), a method that combines two types of memory: one that's like the model's prior knowledge and another that's like a search engine, making it smarter in accessing and using information.
 RAG impressed by outperforming other models in tasks that required a lot of knowledge, like question-answering, and by generating more accurate and varied text.
 This breakthrough has been embraced and extended by researchers and practitioners and is a powerful tool for building generative AI applications.